 The second-team quarterback ran in full determination.
 On first down, Auburn crushed the Alabama attack.
 On second down Auburn once again held the line of scrimmage.
 On third down, Alabama gained a yard.
 On fourth down, some how the Alabama handoff was muffled and the quarterback wound up running the ball.
 Running around the backfield, he looked down field and saw his split end wide open in the endzone, so he threw the football towards him.

-What the quarterback failed to see was the fastest man on the field was the fastest man on the field, the free safety for the Auburn Tigers, who broke quickly for the ball.
+What the quarterback failed to see was the fastest man on the field was the free safety for the Auburn Tigers, who broke quickly for the ball.
 The free safety came in front of the receiver, intercepted the pass and started to race down the sidelines for the endzone.
 The Alabama quarterback, not very fast himself normally, sprinted down the field, caught the man and tackled him.
 Alabama won the game.

 Coach Dye said later to Coach Bryant, “I read the scouting report on your quarterback, he is suppose to be slow.
 How is it he caught up with the fastest man on the field?”
 Coach Bryant replied, “It is very simple.
 Your man was running for the goal line and a touchdown.
 My man was running for his life!”